jon-jacky/Piety/doc/analogies.md

-- **task**: In Piety, a collection of functions (or methods or any other callables) that can be invoked by a single kind of event (keyboard input, or timer expires, etc.).
+- **task**: In Piety, a collection of functions (or methods or any other callables) that can be invoked by a single kind of event (keyboard input, periodic timer, etc.).
 In Piety, functions that are invoked by events are called *handlers*.
 Piety runs an *event loop* that detects events and invokes their handlers.
 Each handler should be *non-blocking*; it should exit promptly before the next